 However, the most effective treatment is to find out why the beetles are there in the first place.
 They are only really attracted to timber that is already damp and/or affected by fungal attack - so if you cure the damp problem, the fungal and insect attack will also cease.
-Have a look at this advice from the SPAB on the subject.

 This leads inexorably to the next issue...